-The publication is generally kept disabled by default in the project sources since developers use the locally built platform, but must be enabled in the Continuous Integration environment.
+The publication is kept disabled by default in the project sources because developers usually use the locally built platform in the workspace.
+However, the publication is required in a Continuous Integration environment.
 This can be done by leaving the skip.publish property to true in the project sources and by overwriting it in the command launched by the Continuous Integration environment, for example: